dennykane/LOTW/README.md

 [basic_site.js](https://github.com/linuxontheweb/lotw/tree/main/basic_site.js): The main Node.js service for sending core system files (in [root](https://github.com/linuxontheweb/lotw/tree/main/root)) to the client.

-[bin](https://github.com/linuxontheweb/lotw/tree/main/bin): Folder where scripts related to the development and maintenance of the project are kept.

 [docs](https://github.com/linuxontheweb/lotw/tree/main/docs): Folder where detailed instructions related to the usage of the system and the development and maintenance of the project are kept.

 [root](https://github.com/linuxontheweb/lotw/tree/main/root): Folder where essential client-side files of the core system are kept.